ipfs/kubo/docs/config.md

 ### `Gateway.RootRedirect`

-A url to redirect requests for `/` to.
+A URL to redirect requests for `/` to.

 Default: `""`